drob0362/java-ocp/chapter-13-concurrency/threads-intro.md

 an application from terminating.
 The java *psvm* method is a user defined thread.
 User defined threads are not daemon threads.

+If a non-daemon thread does not shutdown, then your application will never exit.

 ## States

-Possible states are NEW, RUNNABLE, TERMINATED, BLOCKED, WAITING and TIMED_WAITING.
+Possible thread states are NEW, RUNNABLE, TERMINATED, BLOCKED, WAITING and TIMED_WAITING.

 ## Thread lifecycle